plaque2/PyPlaque/README.md

 ___________
 ## Documentation
-To be added in a separate webpage.
-Please refer to scripts in the repository now.
+The documentation has been added in our GitHub Wiki page [https://github.com/plaque2/PyPlaque/wiki](https://github.com/plaque2/PyPlaque/wiki).
+Please refer to it for links to our modules and subsequent links to classes and methods/functions for their descriptions.

 ___________
 ## Usage